Carmenturyn94@gmail.com

 Anglo-Jewish Grant 1984

-Mrs. S. Breitberg-Semel, Curator, Israeli Art, Tel Aviv Museum
+Mrs. Sarah Breitberg-Semel, Curator, Israeli Art, Tel Aviv Museum

 Professor Peter de Francia, former Head of Painting School,